variousauthors/dj.maze/NEXTSTEPS.md

 [x] add the colours and striped score bar
 [x] revert the stripe bar to the old overall score mode [x] The Darkest Path!
-Score now depends on finding the darkest coloured path

-[x] finite state machine!
+Score now depends on finding the darkest coloured path [x] fade background to black while end game message is showing (fade map only) [x] finite state machine!
-[ ] refactor!
-I want the FSM to be super clear, we need a game loop file [ ] local multiplayer
+[x] refactor!
+I want the FSM to be super clear, we need a game loop file [x] local multiplayer

+[ ] implement the alone/together menu and title screen
+[ ] it should be possible to enter the game late (P2 press "return") and ("Here comes a new challenger!")
-[ ] add the secret victory for players who actually WIN vs AI [ ] the dudes should leave a coloured echo trail behind them [x] fade background to black while end game message is showing (fade map only)
+[ ] name entry for players (default "Red" vs "Green") [ ] it needs to be clear who is winning and what the final score is [ ] the dudes should leave a coloured echo trail behind them [ ] implement token input for single player

-[ ] the dudes should pulse to the music when they move, and take turns moving [ ] Music that slows down to a stop when you haven't earned points recently
-    (basically it plays as long as the score counter is spinning)
+[ ] Add gamejolt API
+[ ] add the secret victory (achievement) for players who actually WIN vs AI

+[ ] clever music
+[ ] better sprites